 - Malibu Creek State Park

-In winter, you can often spot migrating whales from Point Dume at Malibu’s north end.
+I heard from a local that in winter you can often spot migrating whales from Point Dume at Malibu’s north end.

 Activities In Venice Beach